blackfellas/collage_maker/README.md

 2. Modify the people[] list to things you want images for (doesn't have to be people, you can change the name)

 3. Dimensions for the collage and images are currently optimized for 135 images.
-Adjust accordingly for how many images you have
+Adjust accordingly for how many images you want (# of items in your list)

 4. python collage_maker.py (in your console)